 An English teacher (Strathairn) champions the poetry of a lonely teenage girl (Bruckner), but turns out to be a misguided mentor to her in an unsettling tale of lost innocence.
 First-time director Karen Moncrieff steers the precocious newcomer Bruckner down a road full of twists and turns, and the film is well worth the ride.
 EXTRAS Moncrieff’s commentary (she also penned the script), mostly detailing the ins and outs of shooting a low-budget flick, does little to enhance the trip.
 Her voice-overs focus on lighting challenges, time constraints, and dull, gushing praise for her cast, instead of providing any juicy behind-the-camera information.
 But the deleted scenes do offer intriguing insights – especially the final encounter between teacher and student, which underscores how their roles have shifted.

-Genre: Drama; Starring: Agnes Bruckner, David Strathairn, Regan Arnold, Frances Fisher, Margaret Colin; Director: Karen Moncrieff; Author: Karen Moncrieff; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: Miramax
+Genre: Drama; Starring: Agnes Bruckner, David Strathairn, Regan Arnold, Frances Fisher, Margaret Colin; Director: Karen Moncrieff; Author: Karen Moncrieff; Runtime (in minutes): 87; MPAA Rating: R; Distributor: Miramax

 Posted January 17 2015 — 4:48 AM EST

 - Bruce Jenner interview draws 16.9M viewers; best Friday night non-sports TV ratings since '03